khvitmyhr/BackendProgrammeringExam/README.md

 mixed different domain-objects in same class etc.
 We decided to do these points from Commandline runner instead, as in the example from Jason repo.
-We have some code written for our original plan, which we have left in the project, but added comments to it so you can see the code we are talking about.
+We have some code written for our original plan, which we have left in the project, but added comments to it, so you can see the code we are talking about.
-We also had difficulty with the put-method for addresses and customer, it works fine for all data expect the first 5 created from faker.
+We also had difficulty with the put-method for addresses and customer, it works fine for all data except the first 5 created from faker.

 Resources: